slackapi/bolt-js/docs/_future/custom_functions.md

 ---

 ### Defining a function {#define}
 Functions are defined in your app via the `DefineFunction` method, which is part of the SDK that gets included with every newly created project.
+These function definitions are stored under the `manifest/functions/` directory.

-Let's take a look at a simple function:
+Let's go ahead and create a new function definition file under `manfiest/functions` directory.
+Name it something related to what the function does.
+In our [Bolt for JavaScript Starter Template](https://github.com/slack-samples/bolt-js-starter-template/blob/future/manifest/function/sample-function.js), we name the file `sample-function.js`.
+Let's take a peak at it:
 ```js
 const { DefineFunction, Schema } = require('@slack/bolt');